 Sometimes, if the sperm count is borderline or slightly low, some of the following factors may be worth considering:

-- High testes temperature.
+- High temperature of testicles (testes).
 Sperm are made in the testes which are in the scrotum.
 This is the body's way of keeping the testes slightly cooler than the rest of the body, which is best for making sperm.
 It is often advised for men who have a low sperm count to wear loose-fitting underpants and trousers and to avoid very hot baths, saunas, etc. This aims to keep your testes slightly cooler than the rest of your body, which is thought to be good for sperm production.
-It is not clear whether these measures improve a sperm count, but they seem to be sensible.
+It is not clear whether these measures improve a sperm count but they seem to be sensible.

 - Smoking can affect the sperm count.
 If you smoke, you should stop completely for optimum sperm production.

 - Alcohol.
-More than 16 units per week (equivalent to about 8 pints of normal strength beer or 16 small glasses of wine) may interfere with optimum fertility.
+More than sixteen units per week (equivalent to about eight pints of normal strength beer or sixteen small glasses of wine) may interfere with optimum fertility.

-- Drugs and medicines.
-Most do not interfere with sperm production, but some may do.
-These include: sulfasalazine, nitrofurantoin, tetracyclines, cimetidine, colchicine, allopurinol, some chemotherapy drugs, cannabis, cocaine, and anabolic steroids.
-If you have a low sperm count, tell a doctor if you take any drugs or medicines regularly.
+- Medicines and drugs.
+Most do not interfere with sperm production but some may do.
+These include: sulfasalazine, nitrofurantoin, tetracyclines, cimetidine, colchicine, allopurinol, some chemotherapy medicines, cannabis, cocaine and anabolic steroids.
+If you have a low sperm count, tell a doctor if you take any medicines or drugs regularly.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.